By Sarah D. Wire

 "The president has vast power to use force — not only because the executive branch has taken it aggressively but because Congress has ceded it," Waxman said.
 "Congress has often been unwilling to accept responsibility for these issues, or to take very tough and risky decisions.
 Congressional members of the president's party are also usually reluctant to act against him in this area."

 Congress' unwillingness to rein in the executive became clear over the last 18 years.
-After lawmakers authorized military force against al-Qaida following 9/11, future presidents have continued to rely on the same authority for military actions that critics say exceed what was originally intended.
+After lawmakers authorized military force against Al Qaeda following 9/11, future presidents have continued to rely on the same authority for military actions that critics say exceed what was originally intended.

-"Congress is missing in action," said Rep. Barbara Lee, D-Calif., the only member to oppose the 2001 authorization.
+"Congress is missing in action," said Rep. Barbara Lee (D-Oakland), the only member to oppose the 2001 authorization.
 She has led attempts to repeal it.
 "It may be just not wanting to cast a hard vote."

 In 2013, Obama — after being lambasted by lawmakers over his handling of U.S. military intervention in Syria's civil war — called their bluff by asking Congress to authorize a strike against the Syrian government in retaliation for its use of chemical weapons.
 Congress could not make a decision.

 The Constitution divides the war powers between the executive and legislative branches.
-Article 1 gives Congress the authority to declare war and raise and pay for the armed forces, while Article 2 makes the president the commander in chief of those forces.
+Article I gives Congress the authority to declare war and raise and pay for the armed forces, while Article II makes the president the commander in chief of those forces.

 But questions have long lingered over the extent to which the president can engage the military in a conflict without consulting the legislative branch.
 Congress last formally exercised its authority granted in the Constitution to declare war in 1941 with the United States' entry into World War II.